chkatsaros/chkatsaros/README.md

 ### :ghost: About Me :

-I'm Software Engineer from Greece
+I'm a Software Engineer from Greece

 - :telescope: I’m currently working as a Front End Developer at [exus-ltd](https://github.com/exus-ltd)